Q. Does it come with loops? A. No

 Q. What leader / tippet should I use?
 A. There is no hard and fast rule.
 These are guidelines.
-The JL Dry Fly has part of the leader built into it.
-For super delicate casting in calm conditions just add 5' of level tippet.
-We use 0.12mm for most of our fishing.
-If it's windy, add 4' of 0.26mm to the fly line, as a butt section.
+Add 4' of 0.26mm to the fly line, as a butt section.
 Then add your desired tippet to make a 9' 'tapered' leader.
 Do not use shop bought tapered leaders.
 They are too thick, too shiny and too wiry.
 Use Hybrid Tippet.

 Q. What rod should I use?
-A. Due to the long front taper, the JLP works best with a rod longer than 9'.
-Any through action #1,#2,#3,#4 or #5 rod over 9' will work extremely well.
-The Sunray Volition JL rod was specifically designed by Jeremy for use with this line.
-For shorter rods use the Stuart Crofts Dry Fly.
+A. Due to the short head length, the Stuart Crofts Dry Fly works best with a rod shorter than 9'.
+Any #1,#2,#3,#4 or #5 rod under 9' will work extremely well.
+For longer rods use the Jeremy Lucas Dry Fly

 Q. The weights look light for their AFTM's.
 What weight should I buy for my rod?
 A. If you have a #3 rod, buy a #3 line for instance.
 Yes, they are physically light but they still load fully due to the physics involved.

 Q. How do I maintain the line?
 A. They are guaranteed for 1 year.
-Applying some Lineslik will improve floatation & keep it clean and slick.
+However, It's a very thin line.
+You do need to take that into account.
+They may not withstand the usual treading on, being dragged through bushes etc. Applying some Lineslik to the tip will improve floatation & keep it clean and slick.

 Q. Do I need a special reel?
 A. No, although the line does takes up about half the space as a comparable line.
 You can increase the mount of backing, or the diameter of your backing if you want a full spool.
 In reality we do neither.
 The line has very little memory.
 We enjoy the extra space between the line and cage knowing that it will never jam on a fish .